|

 Yip Man's first generation student.
 My experience in this house was

 wonderful.
-I learned not only the Wing Chun art, but the Wing Chun
+I learned Wing Chun not only as an art, but a

-culture.
-There was no belt system, no competition amongst the brothers.
+culture as well.
+There was no belt system nor competition amongst the practitioners.

-We respected each other, not because of belt ranks or skills, but
+We respected each other, not because of ranking or skills, but

 because we were Wing Chun brothers.
 Those who joined before us, we